 Tips for Caring & Maintaining the Smell of a Cedar Chest

 Once cleaned and restored, your vintage cedar chest should be adequately maintained at least once every 2-3 months.

-To maintain the scent and beauty of the cedar chest, you can simply use a microfiber cloth for regular cleaning.
+To maintain the cedar scent and beauty of the chest, you can use a microfiber cloth for regular cleaning.

-Run the cloth all around the inside, especially the corners where dust, mold, or mildew might gather.
+Run the cloth around the inside, especially the corners where dust, mold, or mildew might gather.

 Cotton swabs work well for areas that the cloth cannot reach.

 Once the cleaning is complete, set the chest outside on a sunny day with the lid open.